insideout/ai/_posts/2020-01-23-in-case-you-thought-the-self-driving-startup-cruise-was-just-about-navigating-cities-think-again-the-company-is-preparing-to-take-on-highways-too.md

 related:
   - title: "Why most self-driving car companies use these 3 models"
-    excerpt: "Russia's Yandex and China's Baidu have programmed cars to stop at ... they’re the same.
+    excerpt: "Russia's Yandex and China's Baidu have programmed cars to stop at streetlights ...
+The cars might have different logos and sensors on them, but underneath, they’re the same.
 So what cars are self-driving companies using?
-Qualcomm is building an advanced driving system that ..."
+Qualcomm is building an advanced driving system that is basically autonomous, but still keeps the human driver in charge."
     publishedDateTime: 2020-01-21T20:54:00Z
     webUrl: "https://mashable.com/article/self-driving-cars-most-common-vehicles/"
     ampWebUrl: "https://mashable.com/article/self-driving-cars-most-common-vehicles.amp"